TheHedgehogGamer/TimeControl/README.md

 # TimeControl
 Control which time is displayed for which player.

-# How to use in maven?
+# How to use with maven?
 ```xml
     <dependencies>
     ...